mtbcoin/mtb/README.md

 ## Liquidity

 COVID-19 pandemic increased demand for mountain bikes.
 People moved from public transport to bicycles.
 Due to closed gyms they switched to outdoor activities and mountain biking became more attractive.

-However, manufacturers were not prepared for such high boom.
+Unfortunately, manufacturers were not prepared for such high boom.
 Moreover, many factories got shut down due to false predictions of banning sports outside.
 That disrupted supply chains.

 If you have been to a bike store recently, you’ve probably seen empty shelfs and a few bikes inside and you haven't found what you needed.
 Bicycle waiting list has been filling up with disappointed customer names.
 Shortages may last until 2022 and even 2023.

 Why don't they increase production?
-Due to next false belief that society will return to fitness clubs and public transport.
+Due to next false belief that society will return to fitness clubs and buses.

 That's about liquidity.
 Invest in MTB token, provide liquidity and profit! :money_with_wings: